Kill Mildew Naturally

 Just because your plastic shower curtain or liner gets dirty or mildewed doesn't mean you have to throw it away.
 Try cleaning it in your washing machine with two bath towels on the gentle setting, adding 1/2 cup baking soda to your detergent during the wash cycle and 1/2 cup vinegar during the rinse cycle.
 Then let it drip-dry.

-A bottle of 3% hydrogen peroxide can also work wonders on mold and mildew.
-Used on its own, pour the peroxide directly on the offending area and wipe it clean.
+A bottle of 3% hydrogen peroxide can also work wonders to clean mold and mildew.
+Pour undiluted peroxide directly on the offending area and wipe it clean.

 When garments are stained with mildew, make a paste of lemon juice and salt and rub it on the affected area, then dry the clothes in sunlight.
 Repeat the process until the stain is gone.
 This works well for rust stains on clothes too.

-This articles is based on research by Annie B. Bond.
-Learn more about green home care on Annie B. Bond's website.
+This article is based on research by Annie B. Bond.
+Learn more about green home care.